Ulm-IQO/qudi-iqo-modules/src/qudi/logic/pulsed/pulsed_data/README.md

 BaseGenerationParameters                    generation_parameter_extensions.py
 ├── CoreGenerationParameters                sequence_generator_logic_data.py  (built-in, 14 fields)
 ├── TestParameters                          generation_parameter_extensions.py (example, 1 field)
-└── <your lab's class here>                 generation_parameter_extensions.py
+├── <your setup's class here>               generation_parameter_extensions.py
+└── <one generator's own parameters>        declared via generation_parameter_contributors
         │
-        └──► merged at import time by _build_generation_parameters() into ONE class:  GenerationParameters
+        ├──► merged at import time by _build_generation_parameters() │    into ONE class:  GenerationParameters
-             (a real subclass of all of the above, with all of their fields)
+        │    (a real subclass of all of the above, with all of their fields) │
+        └──► re-merged during activation by rebuild_generation_parameters(), once the predefined generator modules have been imported and can be asked what they declare

 dict
 ├── AnalysisParameters             ┐